zef-dev/convoworks-wp/readme.txt

 1. Navigate to the Conviguration view in the desired Convoworks service
 2. Enable "Convo Chat" platform
 3. Use shortcode to display it on the website: [convo_chat service_id="your-service-id"]

+== API Builder ==

+The API Builder for WordPress empowers your site to receive inbound API calls without needing any code.
+It enables custom integration with mobile apps and third-party services, turning your WordPress site into a dynamic hub that can readily handle data exchange with various external platforms.

 == Registering your custom Convoworks package ==